nikkoxd/luna/README.md

 # 🌙 Luna

-Luna is a general-purpose Discord bot built using Node.js and the Discord.js library.
+Luna is a general-purpose Discord bot built using Node.js and Discord.js.

 ## Prerequisites